 - a.
 Soccer Schedule is due July 27th

 - b.
-Basketball Schedule is due October 24th
+Basketball Schedule is due November 1st

 - c.
-Volleyball Schedule is due March 6th
+Volleyball Schedule is due March 4th

 - d.
-Track & Field Schedule is due March 6th
+Track & Field Schedule is due March 4th

 - 9. Completed Schedule and Forfeit: All teams must complete their entire schedule submitted to the NHIAA.
 Any scheduled game(s) not played must be reported (in writing by both schools) to the NHIAA immediately.
 If a scheduled game can't be played both teams shall receive a forfeit loss.

-- 10. Mouth Protector Rule: The NHIAA highly recommends the use of mouthguards in soccer.
-Refer to By-Law Article III: Sports Medicine; Sect.
-8: Mouth Guards.

-- 11. Medical Coverage at Athletic Events (By-Law Article III, Sect.
+- 10. Medical Coverage at Athletic Events (By-Law Article III, Sect.
 1): The importance of the long-range safety of high school athletes cannot be overstated.
 Consequently, the NHIAA and its member schools will favor medical safety over any other countervailing concerns including competitive advantage.
 Every high school in New Hampshire must make provisions for licensed medical personnel at all practices and contests.
 The types of provisions that are acceptable are (the provisions are in alphabetical order, not preferential order):

 - a.
 Athletic Trainer

 - b.
 Board Certified Sports Physical Therapist

 - c.
 Emergency Medical Technician

 - d.
 Nurse

 - e.
 Nurse Practitioner

 - f.
 Physician

 - g.
 Physician Assistant

 - h.
 Systems developed to call medical personnel to the site of the athletic event